 School of Social Work

-Nina Rovinelli-Heller, Dean, Ph.D., M.S.W.
+Laura Curran, Dean, Ph.D., M.S.W.

 Paula Nieman, B.S.W.
 Program Director, Ph.D., MSSW, LCSW

 The Social Work major is designed to provide students with the knowledge, skills, and perspectives needed to engage in generalist social work practice.
 The bachelor’s degree in social work (B.S.W.) is a practice based professional degree that prepares students for both entry-level practice and admission to a graduate master of social work (M.S.W.) degree program.
 In addition to classroom courses, the major requires 400 hours of supervised field internship experiences which provide valuable professional preparation for work with individuals, groups, families, organizations and communities.
 Graduates will be prepared for work in schools, healthcare, community organizations, advocacy and activism, addressing issues such as poverty, homelessness, human rights and social justice.